Justification of Red List Category

-Little is known about this species, although sightings most records are from heavily disturbed hillsides over 2,000 m (though some down to 1,850 m [R. Athreya in litt.
+Little is known about this species.
+Most records are from heavily disturbed hillsides over 2,000m (though some down to 1,850m [R. Athreya in litt.
 2016]) and among dense scrub, small trees (Anon 2006) and bamboo (C. Bonpo in litt.
-2011).
-Other Liocichla spp. occur in evergreen primary forest and some secondary habitats, typically singly or in pairs.
+2011); though the area where the species has been recorded is part of a wider area of contiguous closed canopy forest.
+Other members of the genus occur in evergreen primary forest and some secondary habitats, typically singly or in pairs.
 They tend to be unobtrusive.
-The area where this species has been recorded is part of a wider area of contiguous closed canopy forest.

 Conservation Actions Underway